Predicting Distributions of Physical Activity Profiles in the NHANES Database Using a Partially Linear Fr\'echet Single Index Model: Motivating example: data on wearable accelerometer devices from NHANES 2011-2014

-This paper aims to create a parsimonious and straightforward regression model to interpret the several central aspects of energetic expenditure captured by the Age and BMI variables that are expected to behave in a non-linear way with the response.
-At the same time, we are interested in assessing the diet's effect on physical exercise.
-We have observed that sex and ethnicity differences in the U.S population tend to interact in relation to physical activity, e.g., Black, White and Asian women tend to be physically more active than men while among the Mexican American and Other Hispanic ethnicities, men tend to be more active.
-Hence, we considered an interaction between sex and ethnicity to obtain reliable population-based conclusions about the relationships between these predictors and physical activity.
-The sample design of NHANES provides important advantages to obtain reliable population measurements that we cannot guarantee due to selection bias with observational cohorts such as the UK-biobank.
-In order to properly exploit this advantage, however, we must incorporate survey design in the estimation procedure, as described in Section~\ref{ss:est} below.
+This paper aims to create a parsimonious and straightforward regression model to interpret the several central aspects of energetic expenditure captured by the Age and BMI variables that are expected to behave in a nonlinear way with the response.
+At the same time, it is of interest to assess the effect of diet on physical exercise.
+It has been observed that sex and ethnicity differences in the US population tend to interact concerning physical activity.
+For instance, women tend to be physically less active than men within some ethnic groups (Black, While, Asian, Other races, including Multi-racial) \cite{troiano2008physical}, while among the Mexican American and Other Hispanic ethnicities, men and women show very similar physical activity levels \cite{ortiz2010sociodemographic} and adjusted for demographic factors \cite{medina2013physical}.
+Hence, an interaction between sex and ethnicity was included to obtain reliable population-based conclusions about the relationships between these covariates and physical activity.
+The inherent sampling design of the NHANES provides essential advantages to obtaining reliable population measurements that cannot be guaranteed with observational cohorts such as the UK-Biobank due to selection bias.
+In order to properly exploit this advantage, however, the survey design must be taken into account in the estimation procedure, as described in Section~\ref{ss:est}.